The Psychological Causes of Bedwetting

 In your child, the causes for bedwetting may include:

-- Constipation.
+• Constipation.
 A 2018 study revealed that about 32 percent of children and adolescents are constipated, and when your child is constipated, it can lead to NE for two reasons.
-The first is that when your child’s rectum is full, it can reduce the amount of urine their bladder can hold.
+The first is that when your child's rectum is full, it can reduce the amount of urine their bladder can hold.
 The second is that full bowels can mix up nerve signals from the bladder to the brain.
-This can contribute not only to bedwetting, but also daytime urinary symptoms such as daytime incontinence (wetting), urgency, frequency, and urinary tract infections (UTIs).
+This can contribute to bedwetting and daytime urinary symptoms such as daytime incontinence (wetting), urgency, frequency, and urinary tract infections (UTIs).

 Physical Causes of Bedwetting in Adults